kijai/ComfyUI-segment-anything-2/readme.md

 Functional, but needs better coordinate selector.

 For now mask postprocessing is disabled due to it needing cuda extension compilation.
+We can use other nodes for this purpose anyway, so might leave it that way, we'll see.

 Models are automatically downloade from https://huggingface.co/Kijai/sam2-safetensors/tree/main